codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endhighlight %}

 This Dockerfile can be built in the same way as a multi-stage one.
-We still need two pipeline steps, one to checkout the code and another to build the Docker image.
+We still need two pipeline steps, one to check out the code and another to build the Docker image.

  `codefresh.yml`
 {% highlight yaml %}